KlaraMartinsson/BREATHE/README.md

 - The icons in the bottom were from [Font Awesome](https://fontawesome.com/)
 - I used inspiration from the [Love Running project](https://github.com/KlaraMartinsson/love-running/blob/main/assets/css/style.css) from codeinstitue program when doing the footer and menu nav bar.
 - I got help with my code by looking at Izabella Lopez project. ["Checkup-dublin"](https://izabellalopes.github.io/checkup-dublin/index.html) I needed to get my navigation bar with the circles responsive at smaller screens.
 I wanted them to become columns but it didnt work for me with just "colums: 2;" so I saw her code with her similar circles in testimonals that worked for her.
 The code I used from her was "grid-template-columns: 1fr 1fr"
+- I got help with centering my content with the code "display: flex; justify-content: center; align-items: center;" from one of the slack students.

 ### Media